14 Acceptable Excuses to Miss Work (Even Last Minute or With Short Notice!)

 Dealing with the immediate aftermath of a death (for example, planning or attending a funeral) is a legitimate reason to miss work.
 And even after the initial fog clears, taking a day off because you’re having a hard or emotional day is also completely reasonable.

-6. You have a personal emergency.
+6. You have a personal emergency

 Emergencies are another legitimate excuse to call out of work.
 In fact, they might be one of the best excuses to miss work without notice since you can’t plan for an emergency.
 They happen at the last minute—and, as such, you can only call out at the last minute when you’re in an emergency situation.

 There are a number of things that could qualify as a personal emergency; for example, you or a family member might find yourself with a medical or dental emergency.
 Or, there may be an emergency that requires you to leave town at short notice (like an emergency with an out-of-state child at college).
-You might also find yourself dealing with an unexpected house emergency, like a burst pipe.
-All of these situations fall under the “emergencies that need immediate attention” umbrella—and, as such, qualify as legitimate excuses for missing work.

-7. You’ve had an accident.
+7. You’ve had an accident

-8. You’re dealing with unexpected transportation issues.
+8. You’re dealing with unexpected transportation issues

 If you work in an office, an unexpected transportation issue that makes it impossible for you to get to work—for example, a car that breaks down on the highway or an unannounced change to the bus schedule—this could also be considered a legitimate reason to miss work that day.
-Just keep in mind that this excuse is only really legitimate if it’s limited to truly unexpected—and rare—occurrences.
-If you’re consistently missing work because of transportation issues, your employer will likely tell you to address those issues and find a more reliable way to get to work.

-9. You have a childcare hiccup.
+9. You have a childcare hiccup

 If you’re a parent, unexpected childcare issues can also be a legitimate reason to miss work.
 For example, if your child’s regular care provider is sick and can’t take care of your child or if your child is sick and needs to stay home from school.

-10. There's a special event on the calendar.
+10. There's a special event on the calendar

 If there’s a special event in your or your family’s life that you don’t want to miss—like a wedding, graduation, or Parent’s Day at your child’s school—most employers will consider that a legit reason to miss work.
 (Just make sure that, if you know an event is coming up, you give your boss as much advance notice as possible.)

-11. You want to volunteer.
+11. You want to volunteer

 While not every organization gives employees time off to volunteer, it’s becoming more and more common—so if you want to take time off to give back to your community, ask your boss.
 Depending on their views on volunteering, they may consider it a perfectly good excuse to miss work.
+“Many companies offer time off to devote to volunteering,” says Enggasser.
+“Check with HR to see if your company is one of them.”

-13. You’re called for jury duty.
+13. You’re called for jury duty

+Another legitimate reason for missing work?
+Fulfilling your civic duties—including jury duty.
 In fact, under federal law (more specifically speaking, the Jury System Improvement Act of 1978), if you’re called to serve jury duty, your employer must give you the time off to fulfill your obligation—and, in some states, they also need to compensate you for that time.

-14. You want to vote.
+14. You want to vote

 While there is no federal law that requires employers grant employees time off to vote, 29 states (and the District of Columbia) do.
 So, if you live in one of those states and want to cast your vote, your employer has to give you at least a partial day off (generally between 2 and 4 hours) to do so.